mrbionic31206/bionic-group-landing/UPDATE_SUMMARY.md

 - ✅ **ThankYou page**: Centered content works on mobile
 - ✅ **BookDemo page**: Calendar iframe responsive
 - ✅ **Navigation**: All buttons and links mobile-friendly
+- ✅ **Home icon**: Properly sized and clickable on mobile

 ## 🎯 Ready for Testing

-The website is now ready for your 15-minute test session.
+The website is now ready for testing.
 All requested changes have been implemented and are live on the website.

 ### Test URLs:
 - **Home**: https://thebionicgroup.org